dhellmann/pymotw-3/source/doctest/index.rst

 .. {{{end}}}

-Another pitfall of using text comparisons for tests is that embedded whitespace can also cause tricky problems with tests.
+Whitespace within a line can also cause tricky problems with tests.
 This example has a single extra space after the ``6``.

 .. literalinclude:: doctest_extra_space.py
    :caption: